 Initial contact with the Foundation should be a letter of inquiry of no more than two pages addressed to Suzanne C. Sousa, Executive Director, by mail or electronically at ssousa@guttmanfoundation.org.
 If, after review of the letter of inquiry, the Foundation has further interest in a program, organizations will be invited to submit formal proposals.

-Israel are not being accepted at this time.
+Proposals from organizations operating programs in Israel are not being accepted at this time.